Ask Ella: What are the morning after pill side effects?

 We understand that taking the morning after pill can be intimidating.
 We think you should ask all the questions you need to make you feel confident about the medicine you have chosen to take.
 That’s why we’ve set up #AskElla - a forum for you to ask your questions and get answers you can trust.

-People ask about side effects a lot, so read on to find out more about them.
+People ask about the side effects of emergency contraception a lot, so we spoke to Deborah Evans, a pharmacist with over 30 years of experience, to find out more about them.

 How Does The Morning After Pill Work?